 Portugal’s flexible stay requirement of just 14 days on average every two years is a big bonus for a lot of people looking to get EU citizenship while not permanently relocating.

 In terms of areas to buy property in, Spain has no restrictions on where you can buy property, whereas Portugal does.
-From July 2021, inventors will no longer be able to invest in property in key urban centers like Lisbon, Porto, and the Algarve.
-Despite these new real estate restrictions, it’s perfectly possible to still acquire excellent value on your property investment in Portugal’s low-density areas.
+From January 2021, inventors will no longer be able to invest in property in key urban centers like Lisbon, Porto, and the Algarve.
+Despite these new real estate restrictions, it’s perfectly possible to still acquire excellent value on your property investment in Portugal’s interior areas.

 Ask the experts: should I buy property in Spain or Portugal?

 Is it a good idea to buy property in Spain?
 Or is Portugal the better option?
-If you are considering purchasing a property in Spain or Portugal, get in touch with one of our property experts to talk over your individual case.
+If you are considering buying property in Spain or Portugal, get in touch with one of our property experts to talk over your individual case.

 Goldcrest are real estate advisors with deep knowledge and expertise of the Portuguese property market.
 We work with individuals to provide tailored portfolios of real estate, ensuring confidence in a serious purchasing decision.
 We can provide advice on where to find bargain property for sale in Portugal, and the best location suited to your needs.

 Frequently asked questions about buy property in Spain or Portugal